aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/7000-cleanup.md

 Then navigate to <a href="https://console.aws.amazon.com/dynamodb" target="_blank">DynamoDB</a> and delete the table.

-### Delete S3 Buckets

-Navigate to  <a href="https://console.aws.amazon.com/s3" target="_blank">S3</a> and delete the buckets starting with "internalconstruct".
-Some may need to be emptied before deleting them.
+### Remove CodeArtifact Upstream Repositories

+Run this command to remove all upstream repository links to your CodeArtifact domain:

+{{<highlight bash>}}
+aws codeartifact update-repository --repository cdkworkshop-repository --domain cdkworkshop-domain --upstreams --region [Insert Region]
+{{</highlight>}}

+Then run this command to delete the actual upstream repository:

+{{<highlight bash>}}
+aws codeartifact delete-repository --domain cdkworkshop-domain --repository npm-store --region [Insert Region]
+{{</highlight>}}

 ### Reset Your NPM Registry

 {{<highlight bash>}}
 npm config set registry https://registry.npmjs.com/
 {{</highlight>}}

+### Delete Cloudformation Stacks

+To clean up the resources created in this section of the workshop, navigate to <a href="https://console.aws.amazon.com/cloudformation" target="_blank">CloudFormation</a> and delete the stacks named `InternalConstructHubStack`, `InternalConstructPipelineStack`, and `HelloCdkAppStack`.

+### Delete S3 Buckets

+Navigate to  <a href="https://console.aws.amazon.com/s3" target="_blank">S3</a> and delete the buckets starting with `internalconstruct`.
+Some may need to be emptied before deleting them.

+### Delete Parent Directory

+On your machine, delete the `construct-hub-workshop` directory.